 Applications in Plant Sciences (APPS), published by the Botanical Society of America, rapidly publishes new and innovative tools and protocols in all areas of the plant sciences, including genetics, structure, function, development, evolution, systematics, and ecology.

 Applied Vegetation Science publishes research on applied fields relevant to the human impact on vegetation, such as eutrophication and global change, conservation, management, restoration, and landscape planning.

-The Arabidopsis Book (TAB) is a publication launched in 2002 and supported by the American Society of Plant Biologists.
-TAB contains comprehensive information about a broad range of topics in research on Arabidopsis thaliana and related species.
+The Arabidopsis Book (TAB) was a publication launched in 2002 and supported by the American Society of Plant Biologists.
+TAB contained comprehensive information about a broad range of topics in research on Arabidopsis thaliana and related species.

 Arachnologische Mitteilungen, subtitled Arachnology Letters, is a rapidly-produced journal based in Germany which focuses on faunistics, ecology, and taxonomy of Arachnida (excl.
 Acari) in Central Europe.

 Arachnology focuses on all aspects of Arachnology (excluding Acarology), including discussions of arachnid biology and ecology, descriptions of new species, and information on recent discoveries.

 Arctic, Antarctic, and Alpine Research publishes original research and book reviews on any scientific or cultural aspect of Arctic, Antarctic, and alpine environments, paleoenvironments, and related topics.

 Ardea, published by the Netherlands Ornithologists' Union, has been in publication since 1912.
 The journal focuses on new findings in ornithology, in particular those covering the ecology, life history, and evolution of birds.